Food Policy and Food Systems

-Double Up Food Bucks Colorado allows SNAP shoppers to bring home more fresh fruits and vegetables.
-When customers spend a $1 on any SNAP eligible item (meat, bread, eggs, milk, etc.), they receive $1 for Colorado grown, fresh fruits and vegetables.
+Double Up Food Bucks Colorado [external link] allows SNAP shoppers to bring home more fresh fruits and vegetables.
+When customers spend $1 on any SNAP-eligible item (meat, bread, eggs, milk, etc.), they receive $1 for Colorado-grown, fresh fruits and vegetables.
 It is a $1:$1 match so if you spend $5, you get $5.
 If you spend $10, you get $10, up to $20 every time you visit one of our participating locations.

 Urban farming is an important strategy for addressing food insecurity and healthy nutrition by providing Jeffco residents with a reliable source of healthy and affordable foods.
 In addition to the impact on food insecurity, urban farming adds value to the local economy, provides opportunities for community involvement and helps create a sustainable urban ecological system.
 There are currently over 50 urban farms in Jefferson County.